-It’s been said that the DOL and courts take the position that “if it wasn’t documented, it didn’t happen.”
-In the case of ERISA, the best defense for retirement committees is always a strong offense which means taking a proactive approach to implementing a comprehensive fiduciary governance process.
-One of the cornerstone practices to demonstrate that the retirement committee has made prudent decisions as required by ERISA is to take official minutes at each meeting.
+It’s been said that the Department of Labor (DOL) and courts take the position that “if it wasn’t documented, it didn’t happen.”
+In the case of ERISA, the best defense for retirement committees is always a strong offense, which means taking a proactive approach to implementing a comprehensive fiduciary governance process.
+One of the cornerstone practices to demonstrate that the retirement committee has made prudent decisions, as required by ERISA, is to take official minutes at each meeting.

 Meeting minutes have multiple benefits.
 They demonstrate that:

-- Your committee has a structured format for documenting your decision-making process in a concise and well-organized way.
+- Your committee has a structured format for documenting your decision-making process concisely and well-organized.

 - Your committee has a method to review and audit historical decisions and outcomes over time, which is beneficial for existing and new committee members.

-While meeting minutes are a valuable tool to document your fiduciary process, it’s also important to draft minutes in a way that is beneficial and not detrimental.
+While meeting minutes are a valuable tool to document your fiduciary process, it’s also important to draft minutes in a beneficial and not detrimental way.

-- DO document the date of each meeting, who attended, and succinctly document the factors considered and key reasons for each decision.
+- DO document the date of each meeting and who attended, and succinctly document the factors considered and key reasons for each decision.